afourmy/pyNMS/README.md

 - [x] Left-clicking on an object updates the property window if it is deiconified
 - [x] Hide/show display per type of objects
 - [x] Draw an arc instead of a straigth line when there are several links between two nodes.
+- [x] Per-layer 3D display with nodes duplication
+- [x] When switching to simple oval display, keep track of the size of the object so that it is always the same.
+- [x] Remove switch to creation button
 - [ ] Add arrows on trunks for route highlight
 - [ ] Change the mouse pointeur when going over an object
-- [ ] Per-layer 3D display with nodes duplication
 - [ ] Modified Dijkstra to find the longest path/widest path
 - [ ] Capacity label display: should be with an arrow
 - [ ] Protection highlight: highlight first the protection path's links, then the working path's.
 - [ ] Generate text and shapes on the canvas
-- [ ] When switching to simple oval display, keep track of the size of the object so that it is always the same.
 - [ ] Label position issue + label deletion for routes after calculate all
 - [ ] Highlight should include the nodes too
 - [ ] Upload icon with all possible colors and have a special folder for them